-A 5 year review of the PRA by the Law Commission has now been completed and their recommendations are with the Government for consideration.
+A five year review of the PRA by the Law Commission has now been completed.

-The report concluded that neither the Act nor current case law adequately assists a spouse or partner, upon their separation, to access assets (including the family home), which the other has transferred to a family trust.
-Where the person can show that they contributed to the purchase, improvement or maintenance of the assets in question, it is likely that they will be accessible to them.
-This would be by their receiving either ownership of a trust asset/s, or through a compensation payment from the trustees or from the other spouse or partner personally.
+The report concluded that neither the PRA or current case law adequately assists a spouse or partner, upon their separation, to access assets (including the family home), which the other has transferred to a family trust.
+Where the person can show that they contributed to the purchase, improvement or maintenance of the assets in question, the report recommends that such assets be accessible to them.
+This would be by their receiving either ownership of a trust asset, or through a compensatory payment from the trustees or from the other spouse or partner personally.

-In this scenario, it is irrelevant whether the asset transferred to the trust is relationship property or separate property.
+It would be irrelevant whether or not the asset transferred to the trust were relationship property or separate property.